DanyLan/GKE-EXPOSE-SERVICES/ClusterIP.md

 A ClusterIP service is the default Kubernetes service.
 It gives you a service inside your cluster that other apps inside the cluster can communicate.
 Keep in mind that there is no external access.

-We are going to create two deployments and check communication between them.
+We are going to create two deployments and check inter pod communication.

 # Deployment 1